What is the actual size of the Linxup GPS vehicle tracking device?

 Does the Linxup ELD tablet come with mounting gear and wiring?

-Linxup ELD solutions do not come with mounting gear but do include all necessary cables to connect to the JBus or OBD ports of the vehicle.
+The Linxup tablet (if ordered) does not come with mounting gear but does include all necessary cables to connect to the JBus or OBD ports of the vehicle.
 You also have the option to use your own tablet.

 How can I be sure the Linxup ELD solution is tamper-proof?